 When photographing the sail, position yourself slightly to the windward of the sail foot, in the middle and as low as possible.
 Hold the camera diagonally, lining up the luff end of the lower draft line in one corner and the leech end in the opposite corner.
-This provides an image that includes all three draft lines for most mains and jibs.
+This angle provides an image that includes all three draft lines for most mains and jibs.
 Low aspect mains and genoas are a bit tougher to photograph because of their shape, but with the right camera and angle, it’s possible to capture all three draft stripes.

 To photograph the whole sail, you’ll need a wide lens.
 Most smartphones have fairly wide angles.
 If you’re using a camera, one of our favorite models is the Olympus Tough.
 The tough models are fully shock-proof and waterproof.

-Best Practices to Photograph a Jib: If the foredeck is large enough, lay on the deck next to the midfoot and look up at the sail.
+If the foredeck is large enough, lay on the deck next to the midfoot and look up at the sail.
 Line up the camera diagonally with the line between the tack and clew.
-A simple trick is to place one finger under the forward corner of the camera so it’s aimed at the jib head.
-Initially you will have to experiment, then check the photos to make sure you are getting the luff and leech at the lower draft line.
-It’s important for the jib photos that the tell tales stream back with no luffing.
-On a small boat, skip the viewing screen and hold the camera on the deck in the middle of the jib foot, shooting from there.
-Review the photos as you go to ensure you have the correct angle and all three draft stripes.
+A simple trick is to place one finger under the forward corner of the camera so that it’s aimed at the jib head.
+Initially experiment, and then check the photos to make sure you are getting the luff and leech at the lower draft line.
+It’s important that the tell tales stream back with no luffing for the jib photos.
+On a small boat, skip the viewing screen and hold the camera on the deck in the middle of the jib foot to take the picture.
+Review the photos as you go to ensure you have the correct angle and all three draft stripes are included.

-Best Practices to Photograph a Mainsail: On a big boat, your best bet is to lay in the cockpit directly under the mainsail and slightly to the side of the boom (on a smaller boat, position the camera like you did for the jib).
+When shooting sails on a big boat, your best bet is to lay in the cockpit directly under the mainsail and slightly to the side of the boom (on a smaller boat, position the camera like you did for the jib).
 Make sure the boom does not block the lower draft line, but do include the boom in the photo if possible.
-Hold the camera diagonally, with the luff in one corner and the leech in the opposite corner, to include the entire sail.
+Hold the camera diagonally with the luff in one corner and the leech in the opposite corner to include the entire sail.